5 Ways: How to Connect the iPhone to Wi-Fi - Step-by-Step

 Way 3 How to Connect iPhone to a Hidden Wi-Fi Network

 Hidden Wi-Fi networks don't broadcast their names, making them invisible in your usual list of available networks.
-However, you can still connect your iPhone to these networks if you know the network's name, password, and security details.
+But you can still connect your iPhone to these networks if you know the network's name, password, and security details.

-Steps to Connect to a Hidden Network
+How to Connect to a Hidden Network

 Go to 'Settings' and then 'Wi-Fi' on your iPhone.
 Ensure that Wi-Fi is enabled.